Muzo: Spanish conquest

 After the successful conquest by the Spanish of the eastern neighbours, the Muisca, and partial submittal of the Panche, the southern neighbours of the Muzo, the Spanish, in search of valuable resources, sent various conquistadors into the territories inhabited by the Muzo.
 The first to arrive in Muzo territory was Luis Lanchero, soldier of the conquest expedition led by Nikolaus Federmann, in 1539.
 He encountered fierce resistance by the indigenous Muzo and had to return to the newly founded capital Santafe de Bogotá of the New Kingdom of Granada in 1541.
 The Muzo used the rugged terrain to their advantage and attacked the forty conquistadors, whose horses had problems crossing the hills of Muzo, using poisoned arrows.
 During a second invasion by the Spanish into the Muzo lands, in 1544, conquistador Diego Martínez discovered the rich emerald deposits of Muzo.

 A third campaign to submit the Muzo was executed by conquistador Pedro de Ursúa in 1552.
 Also he failed to conquer the Muzo.
 A fourth time the Spanish attempted to subdue the Muzo to the Spanish Crown was successful; Luis Lanchero returned to the area where he was driven out almost two decades earlier, defeated the Muzo and founded the town of Villa de la Santísima Trinidad de los Muzos on February 20, 1559.

 Colonial period

 The first evangelisation was performed by Juan de los Barrios in 1566.
 The Spanish were highly interested in the emeralds of Muzo, proving to be the highest quality emeralds worldwide.
 They set up encomiendas to guard the valuable gemstones and used the indigenous people to perform slave labour for the extraction of the minerals.

 Economy

 The main economical activity with approximately 75% of the municipal income is emerald mining.
 Agriculture and livestock farming comprise the remaining quarter of the economy of Muzo.
-Agricultural products cultivated are sugarcane, cacao, yuca, avocadoes and citrus fruits.
+Agricultural products cultivated are sugarcane, cacao, yuca, avocados and citrus fruits.